Introduction to Side Saddle Riding

 We strive to create an inclusive, educational, and supportive space for interested parties to learn and grow their side saddle knowledge.
 No refunds will be issued if a participant is removed for belligerent behavior.

-$45.00 Participants have access to tech support throughout the seminar, have the opportunity to participate in text, audio, and video channels (as desired).
+$35.00 Participants have access to tech support throughout the seminar, have the opportunity to participate in text, audio, and video channels (as desired).
 Price reflects a single participant.
-Participants sharing the event or sharing the event with others who have not paid will be considered in violation of terms of agreement and will be removed from the seminar without a refund.
-If you would like to host a "watch party" with multiple viewers at a single location, please contact email@example.com for group rates.
+Participants sharing or screening the event with others who have not paid will be considered in violation of terms of agreement and may be removed from the seminar without a refund.
+If you would like to host a "watch party" with multiple viewers at a single location, please contact firstname.lastname@example.org for group rates.

 Featured Speaker: Anne Moss